As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 You’ll be thankful for that liquid later!

-- 8 ounces block cream cheese softened to room temperature and cut into 8 cubes; any fat content
+- 8 ounces (225g) block cream cheese softened to room temperature and cut into 8 cubes; any fat content2

-- Preheat the oven to 350ºF.
-In a large pot, cook the pasta according to the directions on the box.
+- Preheat the oven to 350ºF (177ºC).
+In a large pot of salted water, cook the pasta according to the directions on the box.
 I prefer to cook my pasta al dente since it will cook a bit more in the liquid in the casserole dish.
-Drain the pasta.
+Drain the pasta and set it aside.

-- Pour the pasta into a 2 quart casserole (I have also used a 9x13" baking dish or disposable casserole container).
+- Pour the pasta into a 2 quart casserole (I have also used a 9×13" baking dish or disposable casserole container).
 Sprinkle remaining shredded cheese evenly over the top and bake for 25-30 minutes or until cheese bubbles.
 Remove from oven and allow to cool 15 minutes before serving.
 Leftovers can be stored in the refrigerator, covered or wrapped tightly, up to 1 week.
-Baked casserole freezes well-- up to 2 months.
+Baked casserole freezes well– up to 2 months.
 Thaw in refrigerator overnight.
-Cut up and heat individual servings in the microwave or cover with foil and bake in a 300ºF oven for 20 minutes.
-Make ahead: casserole can be assembled and refrigerated up to 12 hours.
-Add an extra 5 minutes to baking time.
+Cut up and heat individual servings in the microwave or cover with foil and bake in a 300ºF (148ºC) oven for 20 minutes.

 - Make ahead: this casserole can be assembled and refrigerated for up to 1 day.
 Add an extra 5 minutes to the baking time.

 - Pasta: I have made this recipe with ziti, penne, and rigatoni.
 You can really use any type of tube-shaped pasta or any short noodle.
 Box amounts vary– aim for a 13-16 ounce box.